 The concrete coatings industry is highly fragmented, with many small companies organized as manufacturers and installers.
-Most have fewer than 5 employees, and many are one-man operations.
-Most importantly, the majority of these companiesdo not specialize in coatings and textured overlays.
+Most have fewer than five employees, and many are one-man operations.
+Most importantly, the majority of these companies do not specialize in coatings and textured overlays for concrete floors.

-Almost all concrete resurfacing applications consist of 2 to 5 products, combined to create a system.
-Consumers often have the false perception that a single product is applied and that product will look and perform the same regardless of who installs the product.
+Almost all concrete resurfacing applications consist of two to five products, combined to create a system.
+Consumers often have a false perception that a single product is applied, and that product will look and perform the same regardless of who installs the product.
 This is not the case.

 In a system, each product must be compatible with the other products and combined correctly.
-Only then will they form an attractive, durable and functional surface.
-If the products are not compatible, your surface will deteriorate quickly, or they may not bond to the existing surface at all.
+Only then will they form an attractive, durable, and functional surface.
+If the products are not compatible, your surface will deteriorate quickly or the products may not bond to the existing surface at all.

 Although most companies claim they have a revolutionary or unique product, there is little distinguishable difference among leading manufacturers’ products.
-And, manufacturers cannot control independent contractors and their installation techniques.
+On top of this, manufacturers cannot control independent contractors and their installation techniques.

-It’s important that customers understand upfront that there will be minor blemishes and imperfections in the surface–they constitute its one-of-a-kind beauty.
+It’s important that customers understand upfront that there will be minor blemishes and imperfections on the surface.
+These blemishes constitute the concrete floor’s one-of-a-kind beauty.
 It is the little flaws that give your surface character.

-When it’s time to choose a decorative concrete professional, how do you distinguish between an experienced contractor and a corner-cutting swindler?
-A little research and some educated questions can help you make the right decision–saving you time, money and countless headaches.
+When it’s time to choose a contractor for concrete installation, how do you distinguish between an experienced contractor and a corner-cutting swindler?
+A little research and some educated questions can help you make the right decision — saving you time, money, and countless headaches.

 A Little Planning Goes a Long Way

 Planning is the foundation of successful decorative concrete installation.
-A detailed strategy and careful research enables a qualified decorative concrete professional to:
+A detailed strategy and careful research enable a qualified decorative concrete professional to: